This is Chapter 1 of The Ultimate Guide to Opportunity Zone Investing

 But is this the case?

 An August 2018 study by the Pew Research Center finds that for most U.S. workers, inflation-adjusted wages have not moved in the last 40 years.
 And most wage gains have gone to the highest earners.
+(Although it should be noted that non-wage benefits such as employer-sponsored retirement plans and health insurance have increased more than wages over this period.)

 Among the points made in the study: